Construction Site

 Construction Site is a British live action children's television series created by The Jim Henson Company in 1999, featuring a group of seven anthropomorphic construction vehicles.
 It was originally produced for and shown on CITV starting on September 10, 1999.
-In March 9, 2002, it was nominated for a Children's BAFTA for the Best Pre-School Live Action.
+On March 9, 2002, it was nominated for a Children's BAFTA for the Best Pre-School Live Action.
 Two 13-episode seasons were produced.
 Episodes are packaged as 52 x 10' or 13 x 26'.
 The show had a range of video releases by Universal Australia.
 As of July 2025, the series is featured on the Yippee TV streaming service.

 The characters

 The main characters consist of a range of different construction equipment.
 They are as follows: